 We will actively promote federations as a way of sharing expertise between schools and providing opportunities for flexibility and efficiency without the complexities of formal amalgamation.
-Trust schools and links to academies will be considered when specific proposals are outlined, particularly where there is a continuing need to raise attainment above floor targets and there would be value in bringing in expertise from external partners.
-We will consider the possibility of 0-19 schools in the longer term, though this will not be immediately possible because of the extent to which BSF plans are already advanced.
+Trust schools and links to academies will be considered when specific proposals are outlined, particularly where there is a continuing need to raise attainment above floor targets.

 Primary age special schools within the review areas will be part of the reviews, and we will consider the principle of co-location with a mainstream primary school.
-This would encourage inclusion and sharing of staff expertise, and would be consistent with the developments planned for Ivy House School, which is being co-located with Derby Moor Community Sports College, and St Martins School, which is proposed to be co-located with Noel Baker Community School, as part of the Building Schools for the Future (BSF) programme.
+This would encourage inclusion and sharing of staff expertise, and would be consistent with the developments planned for Ivy House School, which is being co-located with Derby Moor Community Sports College, and St Martins School, which is proposed to be co-located with Noel Baker Community School, as part of the Building Schools For the Future (BSF) programme.
 Related changes are also proposed for St Andrew's School for better linkage and collaboration with da Vinci Community College.